cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 ) data
 WHERE account_id != ext_account[1];
 ```
-The above query will detect any usage the AWS account reference for cross-account access to Amazon EventBridge Event Buses and will return a table of each occurence of a cross-account reference.
+The above query will detect any usage the AWS account reference for cross-account access to Amazon EventBridge Event Buses and will return a table of each occurrence of a cross-account reference.
 If there are multiple accounts referenced in a policy, each account will be a separate row.

-By filtering on the regex `[0-9]{12}:root`, we look for any string that matches part of an AWS account ARN such as `1213412341234:root`.
+By filtering on the regex `[0-9]{12}:root`, we look for any string that matches part of an AWS account resource identifier such as `1213412341234:root`.
 While we do look through the entire policy, AWS Account arns should only exist in the `Principal` block of statements.

 ## References and Useful Links